SFDO-Tooling/CumulusCI/docs/dev.md

 > -   `include_beta`, which will attempt to resolve to the latest beta,
 >     if any, or managed release of a managed package project.
 > -   `commit_status`, which will resolve to second-generation package
->     betas created on feature branches, if any, before falling back to
+>     betas created on feature branches, if any, or the main branch,
->     managed package releases.
-This strategy is used only in the
+>     before falling back to managed package releases.
+This strategy
->     `qa_org_2gp` and `ci_feature_2gp` flows.
+>     is used only in the `qa_org_2gp` and `ci_feature_2gp` flows.
+> -   `unlocked`, which will resolve to unlocked package betas
+>     created on feature branches, if any, or the main branch.
+>     This strategy does _not_ fall back to managed package releases,
+>     and is used in the `qa_org_unlocked` flow.

-The complete list of steps taken by each resolution strategy is given below.
+>     The complete list of steps taken by each resolution strategy is given
+>     below.

 Each flow that resolves dependencies selects a resolution strategy that meets its needs.
 Two aliases, `production`, and `preproduction`, are